-On the one hand, you should not tress too much about your scores.
+On the one hand, you should not stress too much about your scores.
 They are only one element of the entire application, and other elements are generally more important.
 Based on an annual survey by the National Association for College Admissions Counseling (NACAC), only 53.3% of colleges and universities view scores on the standardized tests to be of “considerable importance.”
-More colleges and universities cite grades in college prep courses (81.5%) and the strength of the high school curriculum (63.7%) as “considerably important.”
+More colleges and universities cite grades in college prep courses (81.5%).
+And the strength of the high school curriculum (63.7%) as “considerably important.”
 (Figures are from the State of College Admissions 2014).

-Among the top 50 liberal arts colleges, 17 are test optional, including Bowdoin, Smith, Wesleyan University, Bates, Bryn Mawr, College of the Holy Cross, Mount Holyoke, Pitzer, Skidmore, Union College (NY), Dickinson, Franklin & Marshall, Trinity College (CT), Bard, Connecticut College, Sewanee-University of the South, and Gettysburg are all test optional.
+Among the top 50 liberal arts colleges, 17 are test optional, including Bowdoin, Smith, Wesleyan University, Bates.
+Along with Bryn Mawr, College of the Holy Cross, Mount Holyoke, Pitzer, Skidmore, Union College (NY), Dickinson, Franklin & Marshall, Trinity College.
+(CT) And, Bard, Connecticut College, Sewanee-University of the South, and Gettysburg are all test optional.

 Four other liberal arts colleges are “test flexible:” Middlebury, Hamilton, Colby, and Colorado College.